ananya12sharmaa/CS121_project_1/README.md

 git push origin main
 ```

-* They other interesting pair of command is the following, which looks so movie-like hacker who is using these techy skills against some evil big corp.
+* Another interesting pair of command is the following, which looks so movie-like hacker who is using these techy skills against some evil big corp.
 ```
 pwd
 ls